Please enable JavaScript

 The use of botanical extracts as anti-inflammatory medicine is a common practice among patients suffering from eczema who are seeking "natural" remedies, particularly in response to the failure or intolerance of certain medicinal treatments.
 Calendula oil is often mentioned as a relief for eczema problems.
 But what about its effectiveness on this skin condition?

-Published October 9, 2023, updated on October 4, 2024, by Stéphanie, PhD, Doctorate in Life and Health Sciences — 4 min read
+Published on October 9, 2023, updated on October 4, 2024, by Stéphanie, PhD, Doctorate in Life and Health Sciences — 4 min of reading

 Does calendula oil truly have an effect on eczema?